-Maida Vale is a premium area; offering plentiful amenities and transport links, as well as high quality properties.
-Therefore, a premium price should be expected; for a flat, a price of around £750,000 should be expected; while a semi-detached property would cost in the region £1,400,000.
+Maida Vale is a premium area; offering plentiful amenities, transport links and high quality properties, therefore, a premium price should be expected.
+The average price of a flat in Maida Vale costs around £750,000; while a semi-detached property would cost in the region £1,400,000.

 Rental prices in Maida Vale are also similarly high compared to average London property prices, a 1 bedroom flat would set you back in the region of £1500 to £1800 per month; though prices can rise to as much as in excess of £5,000 a month, depending on the specifics of the property in question.

 Thinking of letting out property in Maida Vale?
 Book a free rental valuation with us.